awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_docker_ecstutorial.md

 1. Review the available settings, and then choose **Create app**\.

-The AWS Management Console redirects you to the management dashboard for your new environment\.
+The Elastic Beanstalk console redirects you to the management dashboard for your new environment\.
 This screen shows the health status of the environment and events output by the Elastic Beanstalk service\.
 When the status is Green, click the URL next to the environment name to see your new website\.

 ## Connect to a Container Instance<a name="create_deploy_docker_ecstutorial_connect"></a>